iosentry/iosentry/README.md

 My name is Roman I spend the majority of my free time researching a wide variety or topics related to computer and information security.
 I have a particular interest in IoT security, the weaponization of "smart devices", and system security models utilizing virtualization to effectively implement deep compartmentalization and system component isolation.

-Think along the lines of maintaining known good system state by enforcing strict code signing and strongly validated roots-of-trust.
-Trusted Platfotm Module utilization, integration, and optimization.
-System oversight of system level Ring 0 OS code using virtualized IO and memory management of individual aggregate systems via type-1 hardware virtualization running in Ring -1.
+Trusted Platfotm Module utilization, integration, and optimization has for better or worse become a forte of mine.
+Oversight of system level Ring 0 OS code using virtualized IO and memory management of individual aggregate systems via type-1 hardware virtualization running in Ring -1.
 Qubes OS is probably the most well known system tackling sinilar issues.

+The maintenance of known good system state by enforcing strict code signing and strongly validated roots-of-trust.
+This is along with IAM is my bread and butter.

 I also enjoy working with Open Weight LLM's quantized to run locally amd programmed to peform comprehensive system monitoring, maintenance, and reporting for use by organizations with highly confidential IP to protect and/or regulatory conpliance considerations.